open-mmlab/mmselfsup/docs/en/migration.md

 val_dataloader = ...
 ```

-Besides, we remove the key of `data_source` to keep the consistent pipeline format with other OpenMMLab projects.
+Besides, we remove the key of `data_source` to keep the pipeline format consistent with that in other OpenMMLab projects.
 Please refer to [1_config.md](user_guides/1_config.md) for more details.

 #### Models